streamr-dev/core-api/README.md

 - `grails test-app`
 - `npm test`

-Functional tests use Geb with <a href="https://code.google.com/p/selenium/wiki/ChromeDriver">chromedriver</a> and Google Chrome.
+Functional tests use Geb with [chromedriver](https://code.google.com/p/selenium/wiki/ChromeDriver) and Google Chrome.
 You need to place the `chromedriver` executeble in your `PATH`, and set an environment variable `CHROMEDRIVER` to point to the executable.

+## License

+This software is open source, and dual licensed under [AGPLv3](https://www.gnu.org/licenses/agpl.html) and an enterprise-friendly commercial license.